Jithendiran/Linux-learning/signal/README.md

     This sure kill signal, it can't be blocked, ignored or caught with handler.
 It always terminates the process

 * SIGPIPE
-    When: when a process tries to write to a pipe, FIFO or socker for which no corresponding reader process.
+    When: when a process tries to write to a pipe, FIFO or socket for which no corresponding reader process.
 This is normally occurs bacause the reading process closed the file descriptor

 * SIGQUIT
     When: User type control + \ in terminal.